NeoDyeBlue/cmi-scheduling-system/README.md

 - [ ] add scheduler course statuses
 - [ ] show info on row click or layout item click
 - [ ] add special and summer semesters
+- [ ] show schedules on tables
+- [ ] add per sem schedule tables for viewing
+- [ ] fix scheduler bugs
+- [ ] pagination problem in subjects
+- [ ] some subjects does not appear on search
+- [ ] fix on course, room, teacher, and subject delete should also update the schedules collection